elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 #### Filtering genomic reads corresponding to human DNA fragments

 * Data files with reads produced by sequencing experiments sometimes contain fragments of the host organism’s DNA.
 When the host is a human research subject or patient, these fragments can be masked or removed to produce files that could potentially be handled with fewer restrictions.
-The approach chosen to mask the host associated reads leads to different trade-offs.
+The approach chosen to mask the host-associated reads leads to different trade-offs.
 Make sure to include this as a factor in your risk assessment.
-  * Mapping to (human) host reference genomes, [can inadvertently leave some host associated reads unmasked](https://doi.org/10.1099%2Fmgen.0.000393).
+  * Mapping to (human) host reference genomes, [can inadvertently leave some host-associated reads unmasked](https://doi.org/10.1099%2Fmgen.0.000393).
-  * Mapping to pathogens reference genomes can inadvertently mask some pathogen associated reads and still leave some host associated reads unmasked
+  * Mapping to pathogens reference genomes can inadvertently mask some pathogen-associated reads and still leave some host-associated reads unmasked
   * [Removal of human reads from SARS-CoV-2 sequencing data \| Galaxy training](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/human-reads-removal/tutorial.html)

 #### Contextual information about the sample

 * Information about the host phenotype, context and disease is often necessary to answer questions in a research study or policy perspective.
-Other contextual information can include non-host related environmental factors, such as interactions with other pathogens, drugs and geographic proliferation.
+Other contextual information can include non-host-related environmental factors, such as interactions with other pathogens, drugs and geographic proliferation.
 It can also include information about the sampled material and how it was processed for sequencing.
 * Adopt common reporting checklists, data dictionaries, terms and vocabularies to simplify data sharing across initiatives.
-  * {% tool "european-nucleotide-archive" %} hosts a selection of [sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) that can be used to annotate sequencing experiements, including checklists derived from the [MIxS consortium](http://w3id.org/mixs).
+  * {% tool "european-nucleotide-archive" %} hosts a selection of [sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) that can be used to annotate sequencing experiments, including checklists derived from {% tool "mixs" %}.
 The [ENA virus pathogen reporting standard checklist](https://www.ebi.ac.uk/ena/browser/view/ERC000033) has been widely used for SARS-CoV-2 genomic studies.
   * Reuse terms and definitions from existing vocabularies, such as the [Phenotypic QualiTy Ontology](https://www.ebi.ac.uk/ols4/ontologies/pato), {% tool "ncbi-taxonomy" %}, {% tool "doid" %},  [Chemical Entities of Biological Interest](https://bioportal.bioontology.org/ontologies/CHEBI/?p=summary), and [UBER anatomy ONtology](https://bioportal.bioontology.org/ontologies/UBERON).
   * The [PHA4GE SARS-CoV-2 contextual data specification](https://github.com/pha4ge/SARS-CoV-2-Contextual-Data-Specification) is a comprehensive example including a reporting checklist, related protocols, and mappings to relevant vocabularies and data sharing platforms.